Gino-Freud-Hobayan/Excel_Project_Dataset_Gino/README.md

 # **1. Data Cleaning**

   - Made a new sheet called "Working Sheet" so I can always come back to the original raw data

+    (Just like creating a BACKUP Database on SQL)

 <br>